CNR-IGAG/mzs-tools/README.md

 Example of a Linux development environment with Visual Studio Code, poetry and pb_tool:

 - Install [poetry](https://python-poetry.org/)
+  - Or use a Python virtualenv and install the dependencies listed in `pyproject.toml` with pip
 - Install [Visual Studio Code](https://code.visualstudio.com/) with the Python, Pylance and reStructuredText (for documentation) extensions.
-  - If needed, install the python libraries required for reStructuredText extension (`pip install snooty-lextudio rstcheck`)
 - Clone the repository
 - Execute `poetry install`
 - Open the project in vscode